Quick Facts

 Why Study Anthropology and Sociology?

-Governors State’s joint-discipine Bachelor of Arts in Anthropology and Sociology was designed by faculty to focus on students’ understanding of the dynamic relationships between identity, cultures, and power through a lens of personal empowerment and social justice.
-Students learn about the social construction of norms, values, individual and collective identities, organizations and institutions in historical and political contexts.
+Governors State’s joint-discipline Bachelor of Arts in Anthropology and Sociology was designed by faculty to focus on students’ understanding of the dynamic relationships between identity, cultures, and power through a lens of personal empowerment and social justice.
+Students learn about the social construction of norms, values, individual and collective identities, organizations, and institutions in historical and political contexts.

 Develop your research skills and heighten your sense of social justice and personal empowerment.
 Explore the many research and career goals related to anthropology and sociology.
 Learn how these two disciplines join together to help communities share their stories and individuals reach their full potential.